Unpriortized Autoencoder For Image Generation

 \section{Introduction}

-Generative models have long been a topic of interest in both the academic and practical aspects.
-If generation is considered as sampling in the data distribution, one common goal of generative models is to correctly estimate the data distribution.
-However, many real world data reside in a very sparse high dimensional space compared to its effective manifold.
-Even though it is not impossible to directly estimate the distribution of high dimensional data, it is an impractical and inefficient method which neglects the abstract feature of the data.
-For this reasons, some researches extend the latent variable models, which convert high dimensional data into the latent space with a relatively low dimension, to generative models.

-In recent years, neural networks have been applied to a variety of tasks and achieved remarkable results \cite{krizhevsky2012alex, ren2015fasterRCNN}, and generative models based on an autoencoder, which is one of typical latent variable models using neural networks, are actively studied.
-Data generation using an autoencoder is performed by sampling from \jy{the latent distribution which is the distribution of the latent variables}.
-Therefore, how to express the latent distribution and how to sample a latent variable from it is a core problem in the task of extending an autoencoder to a generative model.
+Data generation using an autoencoder is performed by sampling from the latent distribution which is the distribution of the latent variables.
+Therefore, how to express the latent distribution and how to sample a latent variable is a core problem in the task of extending an autoencoder to a generative model.